raatiniemi/sonar-objective-c/README.md

 ### 0.6.4
 * Replace `run-sonar.sh` with preferred `fastlane` configuration with dependencies via `Gemfile`
+* Only include Objective-C language files from Lizard, Cobertura, Surefire, and OCLint
+* Include test coverage for project to SonarQube analysis

 ### 0.6.3 (detached from backelite project)
 - Detached from backelite project (no active maintainers)